 Trips Festival poster.
 “This is the FIRST gathering of its kind anywhere,” the poster reads.
 “The TRIP — or electronic performance — is a new medium of communication and entertainment.”

 “The Trips Festival was the original event saying a show should be a multi-sensorial experience,” de Vicente says.
-It was also an early originator of the idea that engineers and artists could work together in fruitful collaboration, a model that drove the San Francisco Bay Area’s transition from counterculture to cyberculture over the second half of the twentieth century.
+It was also an early originator of the idea that engineers and artists could work together in fruitful collaboration, a model that drove the San Francisco Bay Area’s transition from counterculture to cyberculture over the second half of the 20th century.
 Finally, the Trips Festival introduced the notion of “no spectators,” which Stewart Brand defines as “the idea that an audience shows up to a certain kind of event expecting to do something, not just to see something.”
-“No Spectators” later became a guiding principle of both rave culture and festivals like Burning Man.
+“No Spectators” later became a guiding principle of both rave culture and festivals like

 Robert Rauschenberg’s “Open Score” performed at 9 Evenings.
 La Critique.